wenkangjing/notes-launch-school/301/lesson1/_301_lesson1.md

 # 11	Assignment: Post model

+1. First, create a migration to modify the database.
+In this migration, we want to create the table.
+Rails migrations are the only place where we want to use generators.
+Issue this command from the terminal within your project directory: `rails generate migration create_posts`

+2. Open the newly created migration file in your code editor, and take a look at the migration file.
+Use the create_table method to create the necessary table and columns.
+We want: a url and title, which should both be strings and a description which should be text.

+3. From the terminal again, issue this command: `rake db:migrate` (you may need to do rake db:create first, if you're using mysql or postgres).
+If you're getting a rake error, you can try adding `bundle exec` before the rake command.

+4. Then take a look at your database and see that you have a posts table, with three columns: url, title and description.

+5. Create a Post model file: under app/models directory, create a post.rb file put class Post < ActiveRecord::Base; end

+6. Open rails console, and create your first Post object: `Post.create(title: "My first post", description: "I sure hope this works!", url: "www.yahoo.com")`.
+Verify by looking at your database that this worked.

+snake_case for

+CamelCase for Model

 # 12	Assignment: User model
 # 13	Assignment: 1:M between User and Post
 # 14	Assignment: Verify in "rails console"
 # 15	Assignment: Comment model
 # 16	Assignment: Comment associations
 # 17	Assignment: Category model
 # 18	Solution: Setting up the models
 # 19	Solution: Pushing to Github

+use generate only for migration

 # 20	Lesson: Lecture 2

+### migration

+like sql schema, timestamped by generator

+increamental, run it in order, no conflicts allowed, e.g.

+order matters a lot, tracking in schema_migrations table, don't modify the table by hand

+Migrations:
+1. create posts table
+2. add title column to posts (delete this, error occurs on 3)
+3. remove title column to posts
+4. create users table  (what if I want rename user to posters)

+> never ever modify submitted migration files, prefer to add new migration

 # 21	Assignment: M:M between Post and Category